 Mr Chaney was appointed an Officer in the Order of Australia in 2004 for services to business and the community.

-Professor Johnson has been an expert adviser on pension reform and the economics of demographic change to the World Bank, the United Nations Research Institute for Social Development, the British Government and the House of Lords.
+Professor Johnson has an international reputation and extensive publications in the fields of economic history and of population ageing.
+He has been an expert adviser on pension reform and the economics of demographic change to the World Bank, the United Nations Research Institute for Social Development, the British Government and the U.K. House of Lords.

-He has served on a number of professional councils, learned societies and professional bodies in the UK including the Economic and Social Research Council's Research Grants Board, the Council of the Economic History Society and the Governing Board of the Pensions Policy Institute.
+He has served on a number of professional councils, learned societies and professional bodies in the U.K. and Australia, including the Economic and Social Research Council's Research Grants Board, the Council of the Economic History Society, the Governing Board of the Pensions Policy Institute, the Advisory Committee of the Australian Research Council, and the Economic Policy Committee of the Committee for Economic Development of Australia.

 Vice Chancellor, Curtin University